rcarroll-cste/Project-Ascend/Audit_Report.md

 ## 1. Executive Summary

 The application successfully initializes and transitions from the login screen to the desktop environment.
-However, critical blocking issues were identified in Scene 2 (The Call to Action), specifically preventing the user from opening emails.
-This blockage prevents the verification of subsequent scenes (3-5).
+Several discrepancies identified in the previous audit have been addressed.

 ## 2. Issues by Scene